DC Catholic Schools Celebrate Success with Family Fun Festival

-Hundreds of students, their families and supporters of the Archdiocese of Washington’s Center City Consortium schools, which serve students financially challenged neighborhoods in the District, will celebrate at a Family Fun Festival.
-Events include performances by several school choirs, appearances by the Wizards’ mascot G-Wiz, the Wizards’ dancers and members of the Washington Redskins, and activities such as a moon bounce, inflatable slide, face painting, basketball shooting, rock wall climbing, speed pitching, relay racing, and more:
+Hundreds of students, their families and supporters of the Archdiocese of Washington’s Center City Consortium schools serving financially challenged neighborhoods in the District will celebrate at a Family Fun Festival with a moon bounce, inflatable slide, face painting, basketball shoot, appearances by Wizards’ mascot G-Wiz and Capitals’ mascot Slapshot, and more:

-Through partnerships with business leaders, the Consortium brings extra resources, unique educational programs geared to students’ needs, expanded professional development, and much-needed building renovations to Catholic schools in need in our nation’s capital: Northwest: Immaculate Conception, Nativity Catholic Academy, Sacred Heart, St. Augustine, and St. Gabriel; in Northeast: Holy Name, St. Anthony, and St. Francis de Sales; and in Southeast: Assumption, Holy Comforter-St. Cyprian, Our Lady of Perpetual Help, St. Francis Xavier and St. Thomas More.
+Through partnerships with business leaders, the Consortium brings extra resources, unique educational programs geared to students’ particular needs, expanded professional development and much-needed building renovations to Catholic schools in need in our nation’s capital: Northwest: Immaculate Conception, Nativity Catholic Academy, Sacred Heart, St. Augustine; Northeast: Holy Name, St. Francis de Sales; Southeast: Assumption, Holy Comforter-St. Cyprian, Our Lady of Perpetual Help, St. Francis Xavier and St. Thomas More.

-The Consortium’s 2,500 students in Grades PreK-8 are 70 percent non-Catholic; 65 percent are from families living at or below poverty level; 70 percent are from single-parent households and 99 percent are non-White.
+The Consortium’s 2,000 students are 65 percent non-Catholic; 50 percent are from families living at or below poverty level; 70 percent are from single-parent households and 99 percent are non-White.

 Office of Communications